TolgaKarateke07/ritim-el-authentication/README.md

 ### Application layer

-Background service on the host.
+Background service on the host, shipped as a standalone executable.
 Lock screen driven by verification state, with the desktop preserved underneath rather than a kiosk-mode shell replacement.
-Windows is implemented;
-Linux and macOS are targeted.
+Windows is implemented and working; Linux and macOS are targeted.

 ---